lamnhan/autodocs/src/doc/introduction.md

 You may document it by copy the source code, because it is Typescript so any developer can understand what you mean.

-Or, using **docsuper** you can output a beautiful table listing the options with a simple config:
+Or, using **ayedocs** you can output a beautiful table listing the options with a simple config:

 ```ts
 {